 The user will need to create an account with the identity provider and log in every so often, but as long as they are logged in to that identity provider, all participating websites and apps will authenticate them automatically.

-Within an enterprise setting, using an SSO provider means that employees need to only log in once each day.
+Within an enterprise setting, using an SSO provider means that employees need to log in only once each day.
 From there, authentication takes place behind the scenes as the identity provider exchanges verification keys with all of the websites and apps that you have set up to use SSO.

 The biggest difference between two-factor authentication and multi-factor authentication is ease.
 Multi-factor authentication is inherently more secure because the more times you ask a user to verify themselves, the less room you leave for unauthorized access.